- This event has passed.

 You do not need to be a teacher or helping professional to join us – if the topics below resonate for you, we’d love to see you!

 The weekly components of the program are:

-approximately one hour of pre-recorded topic talks by Kristy Arbon that you can watch in your own time;
+approximately 1-2 hours of pre-recorded topic talks and guided practices by Kristy Arbon that you can watch in your own time;

 a library of audio meditations that model the principles being taught;

 the Somatic Self-Compassion Companion Notes (covering all topic material from the SSC program) and the Somatic Self-Compassion Meditation Scripts books: “works-in-progress” PDF downloadable books;